 * Keep in mind that many paints and glues are toxic.
 Look for food-safe or non-toxic options if you think food may come in direct contact with the paint or glue.
 To be safe, you can also use paper liners or fancy napkins to protect your treats.

-Step 3: Place the back of the smaller frame on your luan and trace.
+Step 3: Place the back of the smaller frame on your plywood and trace.
 This wood will replace the back of the top frame to reinforce it.
 You’ll want to make sure the wood you have is thick enough to stabilize your top tier without becoming top heavy.

-Step 4: If you have one, use a jig saw to cut out the luan then sand the edges a bit.
+Step 4: If you have one, use a jig saw to cut out the Luan, and then sand the edges a bit.
 It doesn’t have to be sanded perfectly as this part will be hidden inside the top frame, but it needs to be smooth enough to fit nicely in the frame and for the glue to grab onto.
 After sanding, remove dust with a damp towel and allow to dry.

 Step 6: Decide how tall you would like your dowel pieces to be and cut to size.
 A chop or miter saw would be ideal for this.
 I cut both pieces to six inches, but, in retrospect, I wish I had made the top one just slightly shorter.
 Sand all four ends of the dowels.